Aegency/Aegency-Layer/readme.md

-"The capacity of individuals to act independently and to make their own free choices." - Wiktionary
+Agency: "The capacity of individuals to act independently and to make their own free choices." - Wiktionary

 **Goal**